Ammozhangyyds/Ammozhangyyds.github.io/_pages/about.md

 # 🔥 News
 - *Always believe that something wonderful is about to happen!*
+- Awarded the title of Outstanding Graduate of Guizhou University (University-Level) in April 2026.04 (Public announcement period: 2026.04.15-2026.04.17).
+- Awarded the Graduate Academic Scholarship (Special Grade, 2024-2025 Academic Year) of Guizhou University in 2026.04 (Public announcement period: 2026.04.09-2026.04.15).

 # 📖 Educations
 - *2026.09 - unknown (incoming)*, Sun Yat-sen University (SYSU, Guangzhou), Management Science and Engineering.